cube-drone/rt0/players-guide/src/player/arcana/1_the_magician.md

 #### And For My Next Trick
  * Place a Magician on And For My Next Trick
  * Draw all unchosen spells.
-You can use these spell for the rest of the Day.
+You can use these spells for the rest of the Day.
  * Take 1 Corruption.
  * You can not use And For My Next Trick again, today.

+### Check Behind Your Ears
+ * Place any card of suit Pentacles on Check Behind Your Ears
+ * Deal 1 damage.
+ * Produce the numeric value of that card in Credits for the player.
+ * Mark 3 Corruption points on Check Behind Your Ears to gain Miser's Dream

-### Miser's Dream
+#### Miser's Dream
-// generate some money?! something with a lot of coins? all suits can also be pentacles? :D
+ * Any time a card is played on Check Behind Your Ears, draw a card from the top of your deck.
+ * If that card is a Tower, gain 1 Corruption Point.

-#### Cups and Balls
+### Cups and Balls
 // all suits now also count as cups?

-### Devil's Torture Chamber
+ * Place any card of suit Cups on Cups and Balls
+ * Deal 1 damage.

 #### Three Card Monte